What is Enuresis Nocturna (bedwetting)?

 When you receive the Dryly bedwetting alarm, it includes Wizzu the panda bear, underwear, a receiver and a transmitter.
 By the time your child goes to bed, they put on the bedwetting alarm underwear and begin the bedtime ritual in the Dryly app.
 Part of this includes reading a book, going to the bathroom and unwinding.
 On the underwear, you attach the transmitter.
 This guards against an accident.

 If your child begins to urinate in bed while asleep, the transmitter notices and sends a message to the receiver.
 The receiver plays a sound so your child wakes up.
 It also sends a message to the Bedwetting Alarm app on your smartphone.
-This allows you to properly support your child with urinating and changing the Dryly pee pants.
+This allows you to properly support your child with urinating and changing the Dryly bedwetting alarm underwear.

 Through the bedwetting alarm method, the child learns to recognize the messages of a full bladder better and better because it is awakened each time it becomes "too much.
 We hear stories of parents who became dry in a matter of weeks, but we advise that you should count on a trajectory of 2-3 months anyway.